 Families With LGBTQ+ Parents

 Kids who have LGBTQ+ parents, aunts, uncles, grandparents, and more, need and deserve to see their families portrayed in picture books.
 They need bedtime stories, school stories, and FUN stories that reflect their family makeup.
-Check out Harini and Padmini Say Namaste by Amy Maranville, When Aidan Became a Brother by Kyle Lukoff, ABC: A Family Alphabet Book by Bobbie Combs, and Donovan’s Big Day by Lesléa Newman.
+Check out Harini and Padmini Say Namaste by Amy Maranville, When Aidan Became a Brother by Kyle Lukoff, and Donovan’s Big Day by Lesléa Newman.

 Friends & Classmates